YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 “How much do you need?”

 The amount was roughly a tenth of my savings.
-In my mind’s eye a bundle was removed from the virtual shelf.
+In my mind’s eye, a hand removed a bundle from the virtual shelf.
 The loss was barely noticeable.

 “I suppose I can manage that.”

 Refusing Eric was never an option.
 He was a friend and I couldn’t let him down.
 My breakup with Julia had left me with something worse than pessimism, a sour satisfaction in failure.
 Defeatism was doing me no good and I had to change my outlook.
 So what if I knew nothing about business.
-Look at what university life had become.
+Look at what the academic world had become.
 At least what Eric offered was authentic business and not the disgraceful sell-out of education.
-I was stuck in a rut and needed to try something new.
+Stuck in a rut, I needed to try something new.
 Not just that, I liked Eric’s idea.
 It was high-minded, not crude buying and selling.
 “This is an opportunity,” he had said, “to undo the recalcitrance of life.
 Why should we be satisfied with a single moment of euphoria followed by interminable decline?”